theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/security-xu3/server-security.md

 5. Close all Windows with **[OK]**
 6. Restart the server when prompted.

+Result: An extraction can only be successfully  executed, if the XU custom credentials of the caller are passed on to the web server and the caller has at least Read access to the software.

 {: .box-note}
 **Note**: Basic authentication is currently only supported when calling an extraction through the extraction's URL.
 Calling an extraction through *xu.exe* is currently not supported when Basic authentication is active.

-### Running a service under a Windows AD service account
+### Running a service under a Windows service account

-{% include _content/en/xu-specific/security-xu3/xu-service-account.md %}
+When restricting access to Windows AD users, the Xtract service must run under a dedicated service account.
+To do so, follow the steps as outlined [here](../advanced-techniques/service-account).